moritzhaas/mind-the-spikes/README.md

 For evaluating the approximation quality of the additive decomposition or the sin-fits Eq.
 (7) and Eq.
 (8): `sinfit.py`

 For evaluating spiky-smooth kernels on finite datasets with various hyperparameter choices: `kernel_regression_spikysmooth.py`

+## Citation

+If you use this software please cite the following publication:

+COMING SOON...